MINOSz-69/AISearch/readMe.md

 **Note**
 #To make AI more accurate, Use inputs like " Show me properties in location Like Brooklyn" , Here using "Like" will force AI to write the SQL using Like operation for more vast results.

 # Add comments on table columns before adding metadata to AI profile.
 In this case AI will know what kind of data columns store.
 Like "For columns price: add comment "This is final non-negotiable price for all listed properties".
+So when you write something like "Show me all properties in location like Gurgaon for non-negotiable price range 120000 and 6000000" AI will know for price which needs to be used, Same can be done for all other columns as well.